 A simple and flavorful gluten free & vegetarian dish, made using fresh mozzarella cheese, spiralized zucchini, garden tomatoes, pesto, and roasted garlic.

 - 1 cup pesto

 Cut the top ½ inch off of each head of garlic, exposing all of the cloves.
 If there are any brown parts, slice them off and remove.

 Set the garlic in a small oven-safe dish, drizzle with olive oil, and sprinkle with salt.
 Cover the dish tightly with tin foil and bake for an hour.

 Remove from the oven, allow to cool slightly, and while still warm, gently squeeze the cloves out.

-Step 2: Slice Tomatoes
+Step 2: Slice Tomatoes and herbs

 Step 3: Spiralize Zucchini